eddyerach/iccv19_attribute/README.md

 - Validation annotations located in VAL_ANNOTATIONS<br />
 Output:
 - Inference_result.csv: Inference annotations for all images in VAL_ANNOTATIONS

+## Update: Visualization
+Display inference results from Test:
+- input csv in csv_path
+- Fixed number of images to 145
+Output:
+- 145 images with their inferences result and path as title.

 ## Pretrained Models